NicGoodman/nicgoodman/content/collections/pages/about.md

                 content:
                   -
                     type: text
-                    text: 'Operated a wide variety of print production equipment including but not limited to large & small format printers, lamination machines, and computer controlled vinyl cutters.'
+                    text: 'Operated a wide variety of print production equipment including but not limited to large and small format printers, lamination machines, and computer controlled vinyl cutters.'
           -
             type: list_item
             content: